 As a builder myself, I am deeply proud of all that Poppy accomplished in a life of building projects – he built so many of the houses I grew up in and around.
 Being surrounded by a family filled with ideas about what made a home was such a large part of forming my view on building custom homes and my perspective working in new construction.
 And I’m proud to have made a family business out of my family tradition of building homes.

-Josh Mauney is Paragon Building Group‘s founder and CEO, a Graduate Master Builder, a CAPS (Certified Aging-in-Place Specialist), and has a passion for building Universal Design homes.
+Josh Mauney is Paragon Building Group‘s Founder and President, a Graduate Master Builder, a CAPS (Certified Aging-in-Place Specialist), and has a passion for building Universal Design homes.
 Josh is the Raleigh area’s Southern Living Custom Home Builder, and was honored as 2019’s Young Professionals of the Year Award Winner for National Association of Home Builders.

 Hi.
-I’m Josh, Founding Owner of Paragon Building Group.
+I’m Josh, Founder of Paragon Building Group.
 Last week, I wrote about Poppy’s lifelong passion for helping people.
 If you haven’t read it already, I recommend reading that first, before continuing to read here.
 Today, we are talking about Poppy as a builder.

 Poppy was never a builder professionally, but he built almost all of the homes our family lived in growing up.